isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/managing/ManageTags/Manage tags.md

 Tagging is native AEM feature and your AEM  administrator can help in initial creation and configuration of these tags.

-## Add, Remove and Manage tags in your DITA content
+## Add, Remove, and Manage tags in your DITA content

-**Any tags created in AEM cq: tags can be added, removed and managed for your DITA contents**
+**Any tags created in AEM cq: tags can be added, removed, and managed for your DITA contents**

-There are various ways to add tags into your DITA content but we  concentrate to AEM Guides web-editor UI.
+There are various ways to add tags into your DITA content but this article will concentrate to AEM Guides web-editor UI.

 ### Steps:

 1. Go to repository view in Guides UI
-2. Double-click on ditamap and open in map view
+2. Double-click ditamap and open in map view
 3. Go to Manage Tab
 4. In Manage tab , Go to Metadata option
 5. All your direct and indirect ditamap files list loads here.
-6. Select one or more files and click on the 'manage' icon.
+6. Select one or more files and click the 'manage' icon.
 Here you can add tags to selected files.
 You can also remove existing tags which are common in selected files.

 <img title="Manage tags in AEM Guides " alt="Manage Tags in DITA " src="ManageTags.jpg">